vectorgrp/XCPlite/README.md

-# XCPlite V5
+# XCPlite V6

-Copyright 2021 Vector Informatik GmbH
+Copyright 2023 Vector Informatik GmbH

 Lightweight implementation of the ASAM XCP Protocol Layer V1.4.

 New to XCP?
 Checkout Vector´s XCP Reference Book here: https://www.vector.com/int/en/know-how/protocols/xcp-measurement-and-calibration-protocol/xcp-book# or visit the Virtual VectorAcedemy for an E-Learning on XCP: https://elearning.vector.com/

 Supports Linux 32/64 Bit and Windows 32/64 Bit.
-Posix and Windows Sockets or Vector VN5xxx automotive Ethernet devices.
-100-Base-T1 or 1000-Base-T1 BroadrReach, XL-API V3 network based access.

 List of restrictions compared to Vectors free xcpBasic and commercial xcpProf in source file xcpLite.c.

-Supports only XCP on Ethernet, TCP or UDP
+Supports XCP on Ethernet, TCP or UDP with jumbo frames.
 Thread safe, minimal thread lock and zero copy data acquisition.
-C and C++ target support.
+C and C++ support.

-Achieves up to 100 MByte/s throughput on a Raspberry Pi 4 (jumbo frames enabled).
+Achieves up to 100 MByte/s throughput on a Raspberry Pi 4 (with jumbo frames enabled).

-Quick start with no A2L (ASAP2 ECU description) required.
+No manual A2L creation (ASAP2 ECU description) required.
-An A2L with reduced featureset is generated through code instrumentation during runtime on target system and automatically uploaded by XCP).
+An A2L with a reduced featureset is generated through code instrumentation during runtime and may be uploaded by XCP.

-C and C++ measurement demo C_DEMO / CPP_Demo.
+C and C++ measurement demo applications C_DEMO and CPP_Demo.
-Calibrate and measure global variables and dynamic instances of classes.
+Calibrate and measure global variables or dynamic instances of classes.

-## Code instrumentation for measurement:
+## Code instrumentation for measurement events:

 Only simple code instrumentation needed for event triggering and data copy, event definition and data object definition.

 Example:

 ### Definition:
 ```